souldern/souldern.github.io/home/announcements/souldern-advent-2020.md

 Trail’ WhatsApp group or writing a note to Anvil Cottage, High Street.
 Allocated dates will be published a week later.

-Do pass this poster and information on to anyone you think might like to take part!
+[PDF Poster](Souldern Advent Trail 2020.pdf) Do pass this poster and information on to anyone you think might like to take part!

-##Souldern Village Advent Trail  Extra Information
+## Souldern Village Advent Trail  Extra Information

 * The plan is to create a trail, adding a new window for every day in December.
 Once the window is in the trail, it stays there, so that